These Are the Best Luggage Styles for Spring

 The High-End Option

 If cost is no object, you could step up your travel game with a four-wheeled suitcase that has all the bells and whistles.
-Eagle Creek’s Tarmac Series is built out of a polycarbonate shell for lightweight, durable movement, and even features expanded zipper loops so you can open your bag without taking off your gloves.
-Available in 26" and 30" models.
+Eagle Creek's Tarmac Series is built out of a polycarbonate shell for lightweight, durable movement and even features expanded zipper loops so you can open your bag without taking off your gloves.

-If you’re jumping between meetings in the city, you’ll need something that looks more refined than rugged.
-The Hudson Sutler Daypack 2.0 offers updated style in a package that’s very functional.
-Two of those features are a side-load laptop sleeve and a bottom compartment perfect for a second set of shoes.
-It’s a lot of utility available in a few different, handsome color combinations.
+If you're jumping between meetings in the city, you'll need something that looks more refined than rugged.
+This Fjallraven Kanken laptop backpack offers updated style in a package that's very functional.
+Two of those features are a padded laptop compartment and three extra pockets for other essentials.
+It's a lot of utility available in a variety of different hues.

-Whether it’s a two-hour hop or transpacific redeye, having one bag that can stay organized and accessible is truly important.
-The Le Pliage Collection from Longchamp has a range of color and style options to meet any taste and budget.
-The bags have plenty of space for air travel essentials, and things will generally stay in place until you reach your destination.
+Whether it's a two-hour hop or transpacific redeye, having one bag that can stay organized and accessible is truly important.
+The Go-Getter Bag from Lululemon features stowable straps, a padded laptop compartment and interior pockets to keep your stuff organized.